Shimura data and corners: topology: The canonical stratifications

 then according to Proposition~\ref{4aB}~(a), there exists $\gamma \in P(Q)$ such that $R \subset \gamma Q_j \gamma^{-1}$.
 By Theorem~\ref{4D}~(b), we get $Q_k \preceq \gamma Q_j \gamma^{-1}$.
 Together with our assumption $Q_j \preceq Q_k$, this implies that $Q_j \preceq \gamma Q_j \gamma^{-1}$.
 In particular, the intersection $Q_j \cap \gamma Q_j \gamma^{-1}$ remains parabolic.
 From Proposition~\ref{Par}, we conclude that $\gamma Q_j \gamma^{-1} = Q_j$.
 Therefore, $Q_k \preceq Q_j$. \end{Proof}

 \begin{Def} Assume that the Shimura data $(P,\FX) = (G,\FX)$ are pure. \ to be the image of $\coprod \FX_j / W_j \times G(\BA_f)/K$ under the projection

-(b)~The \emph{canonical stratification of the Baily--Borel compactification} is the stratification by the $M^K (Q_j,\FX)$, where $Q_j$ runs through the admissible para\-bolic sub-groups of $G$. \end{Def}
+(b)~The \emph{canonical stratification of the Baily--Borel compactification} is the stratification by the $M^K (Q_j,\FX)$, where $Q_j$ runs through the admissible para\-bolic subgroups of $G$. \end{Def}

-We leave it to the reader to check that $M^K (Q_j,\FX)$ and $M^K (Q_k,\FX)$ have a non-empty intersection if and only if they are equal, which in turn is equivalent to $Q_j$ and $Q_k$ being $G(\BQ)$-conjugate to each other.
+We leave it to the reader to check that $M^K (Q_j,\FX)$ and $M^K (Q_k,\FX)$ have a non-empty intersection if and only if they are equal, which in turn is equi\-valent to $Q_j$ and $Q_k$ being $G(\BQ)$-conjugate to each other.